 Attached behind the Castello is the Parco (park) Sempione, which can be accessed by the gate linking the park and castle.
-Taking viale malta (inside Parco Sempione), you will arrive at my next recommended place – Piazza Sempione (open in google maps).
+Taking Viale Malta (inside Parco Sempione), you will arrive at my next recommended place – Piazza Sempione (open on google maps).

 Piazza Sempione is also a good go-to spot.
 At the square is the famous landmark “The Arco della Pace”.
-The Corso Sempione street is also a well known aperitivo area of Milan.
+Corso Sempione Street is also a well-known aperitivo area of Milan.
 It hosts my favourite Brangrabar restaurant, even though Corso Sempione is not my favourite Aperitivo spot in Milan.
 Read on to find out my favourite aperitivo spot.

 Brera District, Lanza

 After exploring the Brera District, walk back to the Lanza station to take the metro to Moscova.
-Get off at Moscova and take the Corso Garibaldi street.
-I like to reach the Corso Como street through Corso Garibaldi because I enjoy reveling in the beauty of skyscrapers and the feeling of modernization I experience here.
+Get off at Moscova and take Corso Garibaldi Street.
+I like to reach Corso Como Street through Corso Garibaldi because I enjoy revelling in the beauty of skyscrapers and the feeling of modernization I experience here.

 I recommend this spot as the last place to visit because it’s at its peak during the evening/night.
 The nightlife in Navigli so vibrant!
 Navigli is dear to my heart and is my favourite aperitivo spot.
 I love the fact that it bustles with a lot of life.
 Many restaurants are lined up along the canal giving you dozens of options for an aperitivo (also called happy hour).